 Would you believe me?

 You should.
-Because not only does my family—including my 9-½-year-old daughter—cherish mealtime together, so do hundreds of other families that are part of my online meal planning program, Cook the Seasons.
+Because not only does my family—including my 12-½-year-old daughter (that’s her up above when she was 6, proudly showing off the one carrot our garden produced that year)—cherish mealtime together, so do hundreds of other families that are part of my online meal planning program, Cook the Seasons.

-For instance, there’s Jennifer, who bragged about her 7-year-old son: “He said, ‘I want to try that snow pea stuff.
+For instance, there’s Jennifer, who bragged (in a good way) about her 7-year-old son: “He said, ‘I want to try that snow pea stuff.
 It looks good.’
 What?!
 After telling me the mushrooms had no taste, he cleaned his plate … this has never happened before.”

 I’m telling you, it’s possible.
 And I’ve got 9 ways here to cultivate your kid’s love of nourishing food.

 One quick disclaimer before I dive in.
 These tips aren’t silver bullets.
 It takes time to make a real, lasting shift.
 Our motto at NOURISH Evolution is that changing the way you—or your kids—eat isn’t an overnight revolution, it’s an evolution.
 Rather, these are practices you can bring to your table to make a positive impact over the long haul.